Registered care advisors

 On November 9, 2018, the provincial government announced new Insurance (Vehicle) Regulations for the treatment of motor vehicle accident injuries that allow for the creation of a list of medical care consultants called registered care advisors (RCAs).

-Through the upcoming annual licence renewal process, the College of Physicians and Surgeons of British Columbia (the College) will verify that registrants interested in becoming RCAs are qualified and otherwise eligible.
+The College of Physicians and Surgeons of British Columbia (the College) maintains the list of RCAs by verifying that registrants interested in becoming RCAs are qualified and otherwise eligible.
+ICBC posts the Roster so that it is available to referring physicians.

 What is a registered care advisor (RCA)?